The best dermaplane tools for pro-level smoothing and a radiant glow

 Reasons to avoid

 Our favorite feature about this dermaplane tool is its curved, ergonomic handle, which makes it incredibly easy to hold even if you don't have a stable hand.
-That, and the fact that it's equipped with micro-guards to prevent irritation, nicks and razor burn.
-The blade glides easily onto the skin, making it perfect for beginners who are nervous about sharp objects around their face.
+That, and the fact that it's equipped with micro-guards to prevent irritation, nicks, and razor burn.
+The blade glides easily onto the skin, making it perfect for beginners who are nervous about using sharp objects around the face.

-Even though this is among the most gentle dermaplane tool we tested, our skin felt soft and makeup went on flawlessly afterward.
-The rose gold metal handle is also definitely the most attractive-looking pick on our list, though we wish the blades stayed sharp and could withstand more than two uses.
+Even though this is among the most gentle dermaplane tools we tested, our skin still felt soft after use and our makeup went on flawlessly afterward.
+The rose gold metal handle is also definitely the most attractive-looking pick on our list, though we wish the blades stayed sharper and could withstand more than a few uses.

 4. Dermaflash Mini Precision Peach Fuzz Removal Device